-- (a) the Calculation Agent will determine the 3-month rate for deposits in Euros which appears on the display page designated 248 on the Telerate Service (or such other page as may replace that page on that service, or such other service as may be nominated as the information vendor, for the purpose of displaying comparable rates) as of 11:00 a.m.
-(Brussels time), on the second TARGET Business Day before the first day of the relevant Floating Rate Interest Period (the "Floating Rate Interest Determination Date"); or - (b) if at the specified time such rate does not appear on that page, the Calculation Agent will: - (A) request the principal London office of each of four major banks in the Eurozone interbank market as selected by it (but which shall not include the Calculation Agent) to provide a quotation of the rate at which deposits in Euros are offered by it at approximately 11:00 a.m.
-(Brussels time) on the Floating Rate Interest Determination Date to prime banks in the Euro-zone interbank market for a 3-month period and in an amount that is representative for a single transaction in that market at that time; and
+(a) the Calculation Agent will determine the 3-month rate for deposits in Sterling which appears on the display page designated 3750 on the Telerate Service (or such other page as may replace that page on that service, or such other service as may be nominated as the information vendor, for the purpose of displaying comparable rates) as of 11:00 a.m.
+(London time), on the first day of the relevant Floating Rate Interest Period (the "Floating Rate Interest Determination Date"); or

-- (B) determine the arithmetic mean (rounded, if necessary, to the nearest one hundred-thousandth of a percentage point, 0.000005 being rounded upwards) of such quotations, with the highest and lowest (or, in the event of equality, one of the highest and/or lowest) of such quotations being disregarded for purposes of the calculation; or - (c) if fewer than two such quotations are provided as requested by the Calculation Agent in accordance with the above paragraph, the Calculation Agent will determine the arithmetic mean (rounded, if necessary, as aforesaid) of the rates quoted by major banks in the Euro-zone, selected by the Calculation Agent, at approximately 11:00 a.m.
-(Brussels time) on the first day of the relevant Floating Rate Interest Period for loans in Euros to leading Euro-zone banks for a 3-month period and in an amount that is representative for a single transaction in that market at that time, and the Floating Interest Rate for such Floating Rate Interest Period shall be equal to the sum of 1.69% per annum and the rate or (as the case may be) the arithmetic mean so determined; provided, however, that if the Calculation Agent is unable to determine a rate or (as the case may be) an arithmetic mean in accordance with the above provisions in relation to any Floating Rate Interest Period, the Floating Interest Rate applicable to the Notes during such Floating Rate Interest Period will be the sum of 1.69% per annum and the rate or (as the case may be) the arithmetic mean last determined in relation to the Notes in respect of a preceding Floating Rate Interest Period.
+- (b) if at the specified time such rate does not appear on that page, the Calculation Agent will: - (A) request the principal London office of each of four major banks in the London interbank market as selected by it (but which shall not include the Calculation Agent) to provide a quotation of the rate at which deposits in Sterling are offered by it at approximately 11:00 a.m.
+(London time) on the Floating Rate Interest Determination Date to prime banks in the London interbank market for a 3-month period and in an amount that is representative for a single transaction in that market at that time; and - (B) determine the arithmetic mean (rounded, if necessary, to the nearest one hundred-thousandth of a percentage point, 0.000005 being rounded upwards) of such quotations, with the highest and lowest (or, in the event of equality, one of the highest and/or lowest) of such quotations being disregarded for purposes of the calculation; or - (c) if fewer than two such quotations are provided as requested by the Calculation Agent in accordance with the above paragraph, the Calculation Agent will determine the arithmetic mean (rounded, if necessary, as aforesaid) of the rates quoted by major banks in London, selected by the Calculation Agent, at approximately 11:00 a.m.
+(London time) on the first day of the relevant Floating Rate Interest Period for loans in Sterling to leading London banks for a 3-month period and in an amount that is representative for a single transaction in that market at that time, and the Floating Interest Rate for such Floating Rate Interest Period shall be equal to the sum of 1.81% per annum and the rate or (as the case may be) the arithmetic mean so determined; provided, however, that if the Calculation Agent is unable to determine a rate or (as the case may be) an arithmetic mean in accordance with the above provisions in relation to any Floating Rate Interest Period, the Floating Interest Rate applicable to the Notes during such Floating Rate Interest Period will be the sum of 1.81% per annum and the rate or (as the case may be) the arithmetic mean last determined in relation to the Notes in respect of a preceding Floating Rate Interest Period.